Search

 PEM’s Korean collection is important for both its historical significance and its contents.

-Morse proactively pursued other Korean acquisitions during his tenure, including a group of nine Korean musical instruments exhibited at the World’s Columbian Exposition of 1893, also known as the World’s Fair.
-A few years later, Charles Goddard Weld assisted with the purchase of Korean works for PEM from Dr. Gustavus Goward, a diplomat who served in Korea, Japan and other parts of the Pacific Rim.
-In the early 20th century, PEM purchased nearly 100 Korean pieces from the Boston branch of the art and antiquities dealer Yamanaka and Company.
+PEM’s early Korean collection was primarily formed by Edward Sylvester Morse, director of the Peabody Academy of Science (a predecessor organization to PEM) from 1880 to 1914, who proactively pursued Korean acquisitions during his tenure.
+In 1883, Morse met Count Paul G. von Möllendorff, a diplomat and advisor to King Gojong (r.
+1863–1907) and requested that he purchase Korean objects on the museum’s behalf.
+Morse continued to pursue other Korean acquisitions during his tenure, including a group of nine Korean musical instruments exhibited at the World’s Columbian Exposition of 1893, also known as the World’s Fair.
+Several years later, Charles Goddard Weld assisted with the purchase of Korean works for PEM from Dr. Gustavus Goward, a diplomat who served in Korea, Japan and other parts of the Pacific Rim.
+PEM’s Korean collection continued to grow in the early 20th century.
+Some of the most important works, including the late Joseon bridal robe (hwarot) and early 19th century folded screen, Welcoming Banquet of the Governor of Pyeongan, arrived at PEM in this period.

 Read more